poanchen/poanchen.github.io/_posts/2019-05-18-How-to-get-an-interview-with-Microsoft-and-what-is-their-interview-process-like.md

 Once you got all these, it is time for you to apply.
 There are many ways you can apply for Microsoft but these are the ways that I know.

-1. Apply through their [career](https://careers.microsoft.com) page or any other third party site like [LinkedIn](https://www.linkedin.com/company/microsoft/jobs/).
+1. Apply through their [career](https://careers.microsoft.com) page or popular job posting site like [LinkedIn](https://www.linkedin.com/company/microsoft/jobs/).
 2. Apply in-person during Career Fair.
 3. Apply through referral with their current employee.
 4. Apply through the winning of the major coding competition hosted by the company.